Frequently Asked Questions

 WHO CAN BE A STUDENT?

-Students are tribal members who are committed to learning a particular skill from the mentor, have some basic experience in or knowledge of the traditional art being taught and are interested in continuing the skill beyond the mentorship.
+Students are Wabanaki tribal members living in the United States who are committed to learning a particular skill from the mentor, have some basic experience in or knowledge of the traditional art being taught and are interested in continuing the skill beyond the mentorship.

 WHAT IS THE REVIEW PROCESS?